Close

 Being pregnant is one of the most challenging yet heartwarming times of a woman’s life.
-The happiness of carrying new life within you is overwhelming, yet there is fear of illness or infection that may harm you and the baby.
-An example of this is TORCH infections, which can infect a pregnant woman and reach the growing foetus.
-Let’s take an in-depth look into this.
+Along with the overwhelming happiness of carrying a new life, there looms a fear of illnesses and infections that may harm you and the baby.
+An example of this is TORCH infections, which can infect a pregnant woman and could reach the growing foetus.
+TORCH stands for toxoplasmosis, rubella, cytomegalovirus, herpes and other agents.
+TORCH infection is a term used to describe a group of infectious diseases that can be transmitted to babies during pregnancy, delivery, or after birth.
+Let’s take an in-depth look at the dynamics between torch infection and pregnancy.

 What Is TORCH Infection?